 Watch the how-to video to learn how.

-Learn how to get even more out of Hootsuite with free social media training from Hootsuite Academy.
+Learn how to get even more out of Hootsuite with social media training from Hootsuite Academy.

 11. Create a fancy photo slideshow on YouTube